image bio

 Mar 29, 22 7 min

-Choline is an important supplement for pregnancy, but are you getting enough?
+Choline is an important dietary supplement for pregnancy, but are you getting enough?
 Learn how to spot choline deficiency symptoms.

 By OBGYN and fertility expert Dr. Kenosha Gleaton

 Choline is a vital nutrient necessary for muscle, liver, and brain functions.
 It also plays an important role in lipid metabolism and cellular membranes.
 The Food and Nutrition Board of The National Academies of Medicine recognized choline as an essential nutrient in 1998.
-Choline is produced naturally by the body in small doses, but larger amounts must be consumed in the diet to prevent deficiency.
+Choline is produced naturally by the body in small doses, but larger amounts must be consumed in the diet to prevent deficiency.4

 Both animal and plant sources contain choline; however, animal source foods typically contain more choline per gram of product.
-Foods high in choline include beef, eggs, chicken, fish, pork, nuts, legumes, and cruciferous vegetables.
+Foods high in choline include beef, eggs, chicken, fish, pork, nuts, legumes, and cruciferous vegetables.5

-Choline and fertility
+Choline and Fertility

-An animal study on female infertility and choline supplemented different groups with choline, Omega 3, and choline + Omega 3.
-They found that the percentage of antral follicles in the choline + Omega 3 group were higher compared to the control group.
+An animal study on female infertility and choline supplemented different groups with choline, Omega 3, and choline + Omega 3.6 They found that the percentage of antral follicles in the choline + Omega 3 group were higher compared to the control group.
 To better understand this finding of choline's influence on ovarian function in vivo, scientists analyzed the expression of various genes and ultimately determined insights into the mechanisms behind choline’s positive effect on ovarian development phenotype.

-A different study on genotyping found that deletion of a choline related enzyme in males led to diminished sperm motility, abnormal sperm morphology, and diminished function.
-These findings suggest that choline may be extremely effective for supporting ovarian function, sperm health, and overall reproductive health.
+A different study on genotyping found that deletion of a choline related enzyme in males led to diminished sperm motility, abnormal sperm morphology, and diminished function.6 These findings suggest that choline may be extremely effective for supporting ovarian function, sperm health, and overall reproductive health.

-Choline and pregnancy
+Choline and Pregnancy

 Some groups are at a higher risk of choline deficiency.
 These groups include: